spattisson/zaproxy/FAQattack.md

 Note that its generally best not to test your production site - ideally you should use a development or staging site that is a copy of your production site.

 If you think your site might have been compromised, eg by changes being made that should only be possible by an authenticated account, then you should definitely take stronger measures.
-You will want to find how your site was compromised - it could have been a weak password, but it could also have been via another vulnerability in the site.
-If its another vulnerability then just changing all of the passwords will not help.
+You will want to find how your site was compromised.
+If its a vulnerability in your site (rather than something like a weak admin password) then you will need to fix that before doing anything else.

 ---